alberto-decaro/analytics-1.4-apis/postman/README.md

 ![postman_prerequest_script](../images/postman_prerequest_script.png?raw=true)

+**Question** Which username and secret are requested here?
+As far as I know those should be the Web Service Credentials from the User Management section in Adobe Analytics.
+Could you please confirm?

 5. On the second to last line of the prerequest script replace <INSERT_USERNAME_HERE> with your username.
 (Valid usernames are in the format of login:company.
 Example: `johnsmith:Geometrixx`)

 6. On the same line of code replace <INSERT_SECRET_HERE> with your secret